Mount Hector,

 week ago.

-Behind us is Hector Lake
+Behind is Hector Lake

-Dinah stops to add a layer to her hands.
+Dinah stops to add a layer to her hands

 It's

-a kilometer to the summit from here.
+kilometre to the summit from here.
 Ahead is a false summit.

-It's mostly a hike but here we had to negotiate some rocks.
+It's mostly a hike but here we had to negotiate some rocks

-On the right is Mount Hector, its summit hidden by clouds.
+On the right is Mount Hector, its summit hidden by clouds

 After encountering a few false summits we see the real thing ahead.
 A cairn

-it but
+marks it but it's

-it's mostly buried under snow.
+mostly buried under snow.

 82 N/9 Hector Lake